 - Change your bed sheets to lighter fabrics, such as cotton, linen, or jersey.

-- Use a Chillow®, which is a personal cooling pillow that can help with sleep.
-You can search online to find stores near you that carry them.
+- Use a Chillow®, which is a special cooling pillow that can help with sleep.
+You can buy one online or search online to find stores near you that carry them.

 - Avoid taking hot baths or showers.

-Doing some form of exercise each day can help reduce stress and manage hot flashes.
+Doing some form of exercise each day such as walking, dancing or yoga, can help you reduce stress and manage your hot flashes.

 Deep breathing is an exercise that can help you relax.
-Doing them a few times a day or right before you feel a hot flash coming on will help decrease how severe it is.
-Breathing exercises can also help reduce the number of hot flashes you get per day.
+Doing these exercises a few times a day or right before you feel a hot flash coming on may make them less severe.
+Breathing exercises may also help reduce the number of hot flashes you get each day.

 Here are instructions on how to do deep breathing exercises:

-- Place 1 hand on your stomach, just below your ribs.
-If you’re right handed, use your right hand; if you’re left handed, use your left hand.
+- Place 1 hand on your stomach, just above your belly button.
+If you’re right-handed, use your right hand.
+If you’re left-handed, use your left hand.